 Some buckles are better than others at preventing inadvertent deployment.
 Chrysler’s Generation 3 seat belt buckles that were installed in many Chrysler products from 1993‑2003 also were especially susceptible to inadvertent unlatching.

-As a result, it’s important to interview witnesses that may have observed the occupant in the vehicle prior to the accident.
+As a result, it’s important to interview witnesses that may have observed the occupant of the vehicle prior to the accident.
 It’s also important to understand the occupant’s history of seat belt usage.
-Can witnesses be found that can support a claim that the occupant never rode in a vehicle without wearing a seat belt?
+Can witnesses be found that can support a claim that the occupant never rode in a vehicle without wearing a seatbelt?

 If You Have Been Injured or a Family Member Has Been Killed as the Result of a Potentially Defective Seat Belt, Please Call Our Firm As Soon As Possible.